chetan92/CardValidator/CardValidator-master/README.md

 # CardValidator

-CreditCard is a Python 2 or 3 module which can validate, generate and determine the format of credit card numbers using the Luhn algorithm.
+CardValidator is a Python 2 or 3 module which can validate, generate and determine the format of  card numbers using the Luhn algorithm.

 ## Getting Started